MarkRobitaille/COMP3040A2/README.md

 ![New Repository Screen](https://i.imgur.com/Wb3ms4b.png)

-11. Leave the repository set to Public.
+11. Leave the repository set to "Public".
 12. Click the "Create repository" button.
-13. Click the link on the Quick Setup that states "creating a new file".
+13. Click the "creating a new file" link in the quick setup section of the repository.
 14. Name the new file "index.md".

 ![Adding](https://i.imgur.com/GNxIngl.gif)

 15. Copy and paste your Markdown-formatted resume into the text area.
-    * Note: Later you will be adding your name in your theme's header.
+    * Note: Later you will be adding your name to your theme's header.
 Do not include your name's header from your Markdown-formatted resume.
 16. Scroll to the bottom and click on the "Commit new file" button.